 PROCEEDING of the WORKSHOP CULTURE AT SCHOOL

-The activity begins with a brief historical and geographical explanation of the Caribbean.
+The activity begins with a brief geographical and historical introduction to the West Indies.

 The workshop is adapted according to the age of the students and takes place in a circle.
-The rhythms and basic drum sounds are then presented as well as various non-traditional percussions such as recycled drum, plastic glasses, body percussion, etc. By introducing some simple accompaniments, the student is asked to identify the different sounds on the drum.
+The main basic drum sounds are then presented and repeated.
+By also introducing some simple rhythms and accompaniments, the student is invited to identify the different sounds on the drum.
 The teaching is done by mimicry and metaphor since we are in the oral tradition.
 I introduce the main fundamentals of body percussion and recycled or invented percussion.